Announcement

 Yerevan, 0019, Marshal Baghramyan av., 24/4, Institute of Oriental Studies NAS RA

-arolina Sahakyan, Tel. (+374 98) 090320, E-mail: csahakyan@gmail.com
+Karolina Sahakyan, Tel. (+374 98) 090320, E-mail: csahakyan@gmail.com

-Hasmik Stepanyan, Tel. (+374 55) 528903,
+Hasmik Stepanyan, Tel. (+374 55) 528903, E-mail: hasmikstepanyan@yahoo.com

 The organizing committee of the conference

-nternational Conference on the Occasion of the 200th Anniversary of the Death of Manuk Bey Mirzayan (1796-1817)
+International Conference on the Occasion of the 200th Anniversary of the Death of Manuk Bey Mirzayan (1796-1817)

-Yerevan, 2018, 10-11 June)
+(Yerevan, 2018, 10-11 June)

 Manuk Bey Mirzayan is one of the most famous figures of the Ottoman and Russian diplomatic circles of the 18th and 19th centuries.
 His father was born in the village of Karbi, Ashtarak district.
 He was simultaneously a subject of the Ottoman Empire and Russia, a respected guest in the palaces of Austrian and Russian rulers.
 He had a monopoly on the sale of silk, wool, cotton, tobacco, spices and beeswax.
 Pezchyan Harutyun Amira and Manuk Bey Mirzayan led Sultan Mahmud II out of a very difficult situation during the Russian-Turkish war.
 Manuk Bey helped in overthrowing the powerful and dangerous for the country Janissary regime in the Ottoman Empire.
 In 1808, the Sultan awarded him the title of Moldovan prince (Boğdan Prens) for the services rendered by the Ottoman Empire and, in fact, for a while he would become the ruler of Moldova.
 In 1808 he returned to Constantinople and was appointed chief interpreter (dragoman) of diplomatic negotiations at the level of foreign ministers.
 With great success he solved complex financial problems.
 During the Russo-Turkish War, a well-known diplomat and merchant was one of the suppliers of the empire, provided provisions for the Ottoman army and was engaged in the reconstruction of military buildings.
 The military commander of the Danube army, adviser to Mustafa Pasha Bairaktar, was given the authority to conduct peace talks with the Russians.
 In collaboration with the Mekhitarists, he published an Armenian textbook for schools.
 His heirs, in particular his son Grigor, who died in Paris, left a great legacy to the Moscow Lazarevsky Institute.
 There was a luxurious hall dedicated to Manuk, which was robbed and destroyed by the Bolsheviks.
 Manuk Bey was married to Princess Delianova of Armenian descent.
 Grigor Hovhannes and Mari Manuk were their children.
 Their grandsons were the Countess Elizabeth Shentoni, the German Baroness Olga Houszfeld-Drachtemberg.
 The great-grandson of the latter is the Canadian architect Peter von Korf.
 During his interview, he spoke with pride about his Armenian roots.
 It's amazing that the heirs of Manuk Mirzayan did not pretend to the wealth of the great Armenian until today.